 Skip to main content

-Stettler man's over 40 years in sport recognized by prestigious Hockey Alberta award
+Stettler man's more than 40 years in sport recognized by prestigious Hockey Alberta award

 Stettler resident Bob Rawlusyk, middle, accepts the Robert Clark Legacy Award, presented by Bob Bartlett, Hockey Alberta Foundation board member and Norma Clark in June, 2024.
 (ECA Review/Hockey Alberta) Stettler resident Bob Rawlusyk, middle, accepts the Robert Clark Legacy Award, presented by Bob Bartlett, Hockey Alberta Foundation board member and Norma Clark in June, 2024.
 (ECA Review/Hockey Alberta)